 The Internet, mobile media, software and technology industries are characterized by the existence of a large number of patents, copyrights, trademarks and trade secrets and by frequent litigation based on allegations of infringement or other violations of intellectual property rights, domestically or internationally.
 As we grow and face increasing competition, the probability that one or more third parties will make intellectual property rights claims against us increases.
 In such cases, our technologies may be found to infringe on the intellectual property rights of others.
 Additionally, many of our subscription agreements may require us to indemnify our customers for third-party intellectual property infringement claims, which would increase our costs if we have to defend such claims and may require that we pay damages and provide alternative services if there were an adverse ruling in any such claims.
-Intellectual property claims could harm our relationships with our customers, deter future customers from subscribing to our products or expose us to litigation.
+Intellectual property claims could harm our relationships with our customers, deter future customers from subscribing to our products or expose us to litigation, which could be expensive and divert considerable attention of our management team from the normal operation of our business.
 Even if we are not a party to any litigation between a customer and a third party, an adverse outcome in any such litigation could make it more difficult for us to defend against intellectual property claims by the third party in any subsequent litigation in which we are a named party.
 Any of these results could adversely affect our brand, business and results of operations.

 For example, on March 16, 2011, we received notice that The Nielsen Company (US) LLC, or Nielsen, filed a lawsuit against us in the United States District Court for the Eastern District of Virginia alleging, among other things, infringement of certain patent rights of Nielsen by us.
 Nielsen's complaint seeks unspecified damages and injunctive relief.
-Based on an initial review of these claims against us, we believe that they are without merit.
+Based on a review of these claims against us, we believe that they are without merit.
 We continue investigate the claims against us by Nielsen, as well as any defenses and additional potential counterclaims, and we intend to vigorously defend ourselves.
-Any intellectual property rights claim such as this, against us or our customers, with or without merit, could be time-consuming and expensive to litigate or settle and could divert management resources and attention.
+Any intellectual property rights claim such as this, against us (whether for our practices, products and technology or for those of companies recently acquired by us) or our customers, with or without merit, could be time-consuming and expensive to litigate or settle and could divert management resources and attention.
 An adverse determination also could prevent us from offering our products to our customers and may require that we procure or develop substitute products that do not infringe on other parties' rights.

 With respect to any intellectual property rights claim against us or our customers, we may have to pay damages or stop using technology found to be in violation of a third party's rights.
 We may have to seek a license for the technology, which may not be available on reasonable terms or at all, may significantly increase our operating expenses or may significantly restrict our business activities in one or more respects.
 We may also be required to develop alternative non-infringing technology, which could require significant effort and expense.
 Any of these outcomes could adversely affect our business and results of operations.
+Even if we prove successful in defending ourself against such claims, we may incur substantial expenses and the active defense of such claims may divert considerable attention of our management team from the normal operation of our business.